Bhuvanjeet/Boston-House-Price-Prediction/README.md

 Download the dataset in .csv format and name it as 'housing.csv' and save it where 'house_price_prediction.ipynb' file is cloned.

+## Requirements :

+1- Python

+2- Jupyter Notebook (or you can do it on Colabortory)

+Python Libraries :

+    1- Numpy

+    2- Pandas

+    3- Matplotlib

+    4- Seaborn

+    5- scikit-learn

 ## Project Overview :

 **1- Exploratory Data Analysis**